Balance constants for Coxeter groups: Introduction

 \subsection{Posets as convex subsets of the symmetric group}

 Let $P$ be a poset on $\{p_1,\ldots, p_n\}$, so any linear extension $\lambda: P \to [n]$ may be thought of as a permutation $w_{\lambda} \in S_n$ with $w_{\lambda}(i)=\lambda(p_i)$.
 Let

 be the set of these permutations as $\lambda$ ranges over all linear extensions of $P$; clearly the set $C(P)$ determines the poset $P$.
-It is a folklore fact that the sets $C \subseteq S_n$ which come in this way from a poset are exactly the \emph{convex} subsets: those $C$ such that any element on a minimal length path between two elements of $C$ in the standard Cayley graph for $S_n$ also lies in $C$.
+It is a folklore fact that the sets $C \subseteq S_n$ which come in this way from a poset are exactly the \emph{convex} subsets: those $C$ such that any element on a minimum-length path in the Cayley graph $\cay(S_n,S)$ between two elements of $C$ in the also lies in $C$.
+Here $\cay(S_n,S)$ is the Cayley graph for $S_n$ generated by the set $S$ of simple transpositions $(i \: {i+1})$.
 In the dual picture of the braid arrangement, these are exactly the $C$ such that the union of the closed regions corresponding to the permutations in $C$ is a (convex) cone.

 Taking the perspective of posets as convex subsets of the symmetric group, notice that

 The right-hand-side is the fraction of permutations in $C(P)$ with a given \emph{inversion}, and this perspective admits a natural generalization to convex sets in any Coxeter group.